 This is my favorite gluten-free chocolate cake.
-It is a rich dark chocolate cake made gluten-free and topped with a whiskey glaze and a decadent Irish cream frosting.
-This gluten-free dark chocolate cake is made with Glutenberg Stout, our favorite GF beer, but you can also use coffee to achieve the same rich flavor and moist texture.
+It is a rich dark chocolate cake made gluten-free and topped with a whiskey glaze and a decadent Bailey's Irish cream frosting.
+This gluten-free dark chocolate cake is made with gluten free Stout, but you can also use coffee to achieve the same rich flavor and moist texture.

 This post may include affiliate links.
 Please read my disclosure policy.

 This dark chocolate cake is perfect for special occasions like Valentine's Day or Christmas.
 But I always make it for St. Patrick's Day.
-It is the perfect end to my favorite meal of the year; Corned beef, colcannon potatoes, and gluten-free soda bread.
+It is the perfect end to my favorite meal of the year; homemade corned beef made from scratch, colcannon potatoes, and gluten-free soda bread.

 While the whiskey glaze is optional, I love the undertones it gives to the cake.
 I recommend using an Irish whiskey to keep with the theme of the cake, but any whiskey or bourbon can be substituted.